ValantIO/valant-candidate-demo/README.md

 SOXXXXXXXX|OOOXXXXXXX|OXOOOXOOOO|XXXXOXOXXO|OOOOOOOXXO|OXXOXXXXXO|OOOOXXXXXE
 ```

+Example files are attached in the assets folder

 To consider
 - The pipe character in the text format is used as a line separator
 - The number of characters for each line must be the same